BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 such as Shamir's Secret Sharing.
 This generates a set of "n" shares.
 The original key can then be reconstructed from "m" of the shares where "m≤n", but if fewer than "m" of the shares are brought together, they tell nothing about the secret.

-A variant of Shamir's Secret Sharing called Verifiable Secret Sharing, or VSS, allows for the existence of the shares to be verified without actually revealing them.
-This is what's used by FROST.
+> :book: ***What is VSS?*** VSS, or Feldman VSS, or Verifiable Secret Sharing, is a variant of Shamir's Secret Sharing.
+It allows the verification of shares, so that recipients know they actually define a secret, which is crucial to some FROST methods of key generation.
+(VSS shares can also prove the continued existence of the shares without actually revealing them, which is great for secret resilience, but less important for FROST itself.)

 Beyond being a threshold signature system, FROST is also a Schnorr signature system, which refers to the exact process (algorithm) used